 Click the other button to see the cute house we rented in Kanab.
 It’s #869359vb on HomeAway.

 Need a rental car?
 Driving your own car is the best way to get to the Grand Canyon North Rim.
-Compare rates for dozens of top agencies at CarRentals.com.
+Find the best rates from dozens of agencies at RentalCars.com.
 Read my tips for getting the best price on your rental car HERE.

 Flying in?
 Phoenix, Salt Lake City or Las Vegas are the nearest major airports.
 The nearest regional airport is in St. George, Utah.

 Packing list: I recommend sturdy walking shoes, sun protection and a reusable water bottle for this trip.
 The water bottle is especially important because of the high altitude.
 The Grand Canyon does not sell bottled water, but has filling stations at the lodge.

 Several of us had vacuum insulated water bottles that kept our water cold all day, even in a hot car.
 My dad thanked me for giving him the EcoVessel Boulder last Christmas.
 It’s my favorite water bottle because the wide mouth makes it easy to add ice cubes and the strainer keeps them inside the bottle.